William Faulkner biography

 As much as the older men in Faulkner's family made an impression on him, so did the women.
 Faulkner's mother, Maud, and grandmother, Lelia Butler, were voracious readers, as well as fine painters and photographers.
 They taught him the beauty of line and color.
 Faulkner’s "mammy," as he called her, was a black woman named Caroline Barr.
 She raised him from birth until the day he left home and was fundamental to his development.
 At her wake, Faulkner told the mourning crowd that it was a privilege to see her out, that she had taught him right from wrong and was loyal to his family despite having borne none of them.
 In later documents, Faulkner points to Barr as the impetuous for his fascination with the politics of sexuality and race.

 As a teenager, Faulkner was taken by drawing.
 He also greatly enjoyed reading and writing poetry.
-In fact, by the age of twelve, he began intentionally mimicking the English romantics, specifically Robert Burns, A.E.
+In fact, by the age of 12, he began intentionally mimicking the English romantics, specifically Robert Burns, A.E.
 Housman and A.C.
 Swinburne.
 Despite his remarkable intelligence, or perhaps because of it, school bored him.
 He never earned a high school diploma.
 After dropping out, he worked in carpentry and sporadically as a clerk at his grandfather’s bank.

 During this time, Faulkner met Estelle Oldham.
 At the time of their meeting, she was both popular and exceedingly effervescent.
 She immediately stole his heart.
 The two dated for a while, but another man named Cornell Franklin proposed to her before Faulker did.